A New Puppy to Comfort Princess Aiko

 On this page you will find a video of the crown prince’s family with the little dog.Filed under Japanese Royals

-Tagged Animals, Crown Prince Naruhito, Crown Princess Masako, Pets, Princess Aiko.
+Tagged Animals, Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Pets, Princess Aiko of Japan.